matanhakim/ma_thesis/transform.md

     !
 You're passing a function as global data.
       Have you misspelled the `data` argument in `ggplot()`

+The population variable is right-skewed.
+Let’s exaimne if a log10 transformation would help.

 ``` r
 df %>%
   ggplot(aes(log10(pop))) +